Plant DetailShow Menu

 Flower Description:

 Has small clusters (cyathium) of cup-shaped greenish-pink and white flowers at the tips of the branches.
-Plants flower in summer and early fall then die, after frost.
+The cup measure 1/8 inch across and holds the male and female flowers.
+Plants flower from June to October, and then die after frost occurs.

 • Leaves: